AustraliaSim/aussim-docs/docs/constitution/index.md

 ### Powers and de-facto appointements

 * The Administrators may overrule any person acting under this Meta Constitution.
-* All Administrators are de-facto Community Managers, Electoral Commission members, and Clerks.
+* All Administrators are de-facto Electoral Commission members and Clerks.
+They optionally may also be Moderators.

 ### Appointment